ShellShockQ/docs-site/docs/user-guide/systemrequirements.md

 Zowe CLI operates independently of the Zowe z/OS component and is installed on a client PC that runs Windows, Linux, or Mac operating systems.
 It can access z/OS endpoints such as z/OSMF, or can access FTP, CICS, DB2, and other z/OS services through plug-ins.
 Unless required by plug-ins, the Zowe CLI does not require the Zowe server components to be installed.

-All Zowe server components can be installed on a z/OS environment, while some can alternatively be installed on Linux via Docker.
+All Zowe server components can be installed on a z/OS environment, while some can alternatively be installed on Linux or zLinux via Docker.
 The components provide a number of services that are accessed through a web browser such as an API catalog and a web desktop.
 The client PC that accesses the Zowe server components does not need to have the Zowe CLI installed.

 Even though the Zowe server components do not require the CLI and vice-versa, there is an advantage to having the server components if using the CLI.
 When installed, the API Mediation Layer of Zowe can provide benefits to the CLI such as single-sign-on and only needing to trust a single certificate when using multiple Zowe-related endpoints.